Jcvarela/Chess/README.md

 Description
   Project for programming 2 class.
-  Its a basic chess game designed for the terminal.
+  It’s a basic chess game designed for the terminal.
   It only provides user vs user gameplay.
   It also provides a history setting in which one can backtrack to any previous play Rules are the same as the board game